Argentines rush to churches, weep as countryman elected pope

 The cardinals faced a thorny task in finding a leader capable of overcoming crises caused by priestly child abuse and a leak of secret papal documents that uncovered corruption and rivalry inside the Church government or Curia.

-The wave of problems is thought to have contributed to Benedict's decision to become the first pontiff in 600 years to abdicate.
-(Writing and additional reporting by Hugh Bronstein; Editing by Kieran Murray and Michael Roddy)
+(Writing and additional reporting by Hugh Bronstein; Editing by Kieran Murray, Michael Roddy, Giles Elgood and Lisa Shumaker)